This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 ../../_images/device-profile-11.png

-Code Editor#
+Code Viewer#

 Profiles that are uploaded with source code files enable users to quickly navigate between NKI and application level source code and the corresponding hardware level instructions.